 Once the job starts it is important that, like any other relevant medical information, the boss is informed of the allergies that the teen has.
 Then a plan can be given of what to do if the teen suffers an allergic reaction while at work and where staff can find the epinephrine and auto injector that the teen should have, as well as emergency contact numbers.

 An allergic reaction can happened at home and school and just as easily at the place your teen is working.
 The friends they make should be told about the allergies, So if a reaction occurs they can help and go to nearest walk in gp clinic in London to take more precaution.

 Identify any areas in which there might be a risk.
 In their workplace your teen should look out for any places that they might encounter an increased risk like the staff room areas and kitchens.
 The safest thing will be for the teen to bring their own food in from home along with their own food containers and bring their cutlery too.
 They should watch out for shared microwave facilities too, in case there is any residual food left in them.

 With a few precautions in place it should be possible to work safely and profitably for the summer without the misery of an allergy attack.
-If you would like any further information we recommend you to visit our GP Walk in Centre or call us to get all the advice you need for your teen to work safely this summer.
+If you would like any further information we recommend you to visit any walk in clinic gp or call us to get all the advice you need for your teen to work safely this summer.